nickbrandt/GitLab/doc/topics/git/troubleshooting_git.md

 This could be used to further investigate what operation is performing poorly and provide GitLab with more information on how to improve the service.

+## `curl 18 transfer closed with outstanding read data remaining` during `git clone` over HTTP

+This error usually indicates that the request is chunked, and the buffer size is smaller than the request.
+If the repository is large, and if `git clone` only fails over HTTP after a number of objects have been pulled, consider increasing the `http.postBuffer` value.

 [SSH troubleshooting]: ../../ssh/README.md#troubleshooting "SSH Troubleshooting"
 [Broken-Pipe]: https://stackoverflow.com/questions/19120120/broken-pipe-when-pushing-to-git-repository/36971469#36971469 "StackOverflow: 'Broken pipe when pushing to Git repository'"